Diocese of Ascoli Piceno

-The Diocese of Ascoli Piceno (Dioecesis Asculanus in Piceno) is a Latin Church diocese of the Catholic Church in the Marche.
+The Diocese of Ascoli Piceno (Dioecesis Asculanus in Piceno) is a Latin Church diocese of the Catholic Church in the Marche in central Italy.
 It has existed since the fourth century.
 Historically immediately dependent on the Holy See, it is now a suffragan of the Archdiocese of Fermo.
 There is, in 2015, one priest for every 1,074 Catholics.

 History

 The traces of this bishopric appear in the fourth century with St. Emidius, martyred under Diocletian, c.
 303; and Claudius, who was allegedly present at the Synod of Rimini in 359, when the Arian heresy was rejected.
 In the fifth century, Lucentius, who is said to have been present at the Synod of Milan, which sent its synodal letter to Pope Leo I (440-461), was bishop of Ascoli.
 One of its bishops, Giulio de' Medici, afterwards became Pope Clement VII (1523–1534).

 On 11 March 2000, Pope John Paul II raised the bishopric of Pesaro to the rank of metropolitan archbishopric, and created the new ecclesiastical province of Picenum.
 Ascoli, which had always been directly subject to the Holy See, was assigned to the province of Picenum and placed under the supervision of the archbishop of Pesaro.